Connection with Royal Mencap Society

 The Supporting People Enablement Team [SPET] is created, supporting 19 of our tenants.
 This is now known as the Getting On with Learning Disabilities (GOLD) Project.

 East Kent Mencap becomes Charity of the Year for the Sheerness Times Guardian, The Sittingbourne Messenger and for Sainsbury's Canterbury Store, raising awareness of the organisation.

 Swale photography group hold their fist photography exhibition named: Walkabout.

-SPET team set up a number of community groups: The Breakfast Club, The Women's Group, Members Action Group.
+The SPET team (now known as GOLD) set up a number of community groups: The Breakfast Club, The Women's Group, Members Action Group.

 Canterbury Resource Centre